Ramprasad-Group/polyga/tutorials/background.md

 In this phase, animals (or polymers) breed, exchanging genetic material and creating new children, potentially more suited to the new environment.
-In nature, this crossover is of genes, but this it is different depending on the design task.
+In nature, this crossover is of genes, but for us it will depend on the design task.
 For instance, GAs can be used to tune hyperparameters of machine learning models, in which case the values of those hyperparameters are "crossed over" or mixed.
 For polymers, chemically unique